.

 Elsewhere in the ominous darkness, many miles east of the DZ, Sergeant Buffalo Boy Canoe, a full-blooded Oglala Sioux Indian from South Dakota (from a family of 15 children, six of the sons serving in combat around the world), was shaking the cobwebs from his head after parachuting onto a boulder strewn terrain with tremendous impact.

 Peering around into the blackness, Sergeant Canoe concluded that he was alone except for enemy soldiers on three sides.
 The young warrior was spotted only seconds after landing, tracer bullets were soon whistling past his body lying flat on the ground.
 He leveled his carbine in the direction of the nearest enemy automatic weapons, even though in the darkness he could not see the gun crew.
-Could do squeeze the trigger and the carbine jammed.
+Canoe squeezed the trigger, the carbine jammed.
 A surge of apprehension gripped him.
 With hostile soldiers on three sides, all Canoe had to defend himself with was a trench knife and a few grenades.

 Crawling on his stomach and crouching low to present a smaller target, Canoe edged away from the site and soon melted into the night.
 About half a mile from where he had landed, the young sergeant detected the shouting the shadowy outline of a small farmhouse, its windows illuminated by a faint glow from within.
 He silently crept up to a window and saw three Germans inside, laughing, talking and lifting wine bottles to their lips.